howtoedittv/get-url/readme.md

 A **fully working Windows version** of **get-url** is also available.

 ### How to install on Windows:
+# make sure you have a program that can handle 7z files

 1. Go to the **Releases** page on GitHub
 2. Download the file: